 Treaty of Traverse des Sioux, Franklin B. Mayer, 1885 .

 Between 1805 and 1858, treaties made between the U.S. government and the Dakota nation reduced Dakota lands and significantly altered Minnesota’s physical, cultural, and political landscape.
 These treaties had significant impact on the lives of the Dakota people and the European-Americans flooding into Minnesota during the first half of the 1800s, and many historians agree that major factors in the lead-up to the U.S.-Dakota War of 1862 lie in those treaties.
-The treaties of 1851 (in which the largest amount of land was ceded by the Dakota) established that the Dakota would be paid by the U.S. government for the land they ceded in yearly installments called “annuities.”
-Provisions in the treaties stated that portions of the money paid to the Dakota would go to fund trade shops, purchase agricultural tools and supplies, as well as to pay off debts claimed by traders.
+In 1851 the treaties of Traverse des Sioux and Mendota (in which the largest amount of land was ceded by the Dakota) established that the Dakota would be paid by the U.S. government for the land they ceded in yearly installments called “annuities.”
+Provisions in the treaties stated that portions of the money paid to the Dakota would go to fund trade shops (such as blacksmiths), purchase agricultural tools and supplies, as well as to pay off debts claimed by traders.
 Many Dakota claimed these debts had been inflated or were falsified, and were opposed to the traders being paid directly by the U.S. government.
 As a result resentment grew within many Dakota communities towards the traders and U.S. government.

 In addition, U.S. government policies toward the acculturation of American Indians helped create divisions within the Dakota community at large.
 Dakota individuals who cut their hair and adopted European American agricultural methods received supplies, tools and housing at the expense of the U.S. government.
 Many Dakota who maintained their traditional life-ways resented what was perceived as preferential treatment of one group over another by the U.S. government.